KoertS/precipitation-nowcasting-using-GANs/README.md

 ## Config

-In the [config.py](https://github.com/KoertS/precipitation-nowcasting-using-GANs/blob/main/precipitation_forecasting/config.py) change the path to your data (path_data) and to your project (path_project) to match you machine.
+In the [config.py](https://github.com/KoertS/precipitation-nowcasting-using-GANs/blob/main/precipitation_forecasting/config.py) change the path to your data (path_data) and to your project (path_project) to match your system.
 Furthermore the real-time dataset can have different names (rtcor or RAC).
 Check your data to see if the prefix of your data matches the one stated in the config file (prefix_rtcor).

 # GANs on Precipitation Data